Arti2001/WebServ/README.md

 * All directives must end with ` ; `.
 * You can specify the size in bytes, or append M/m for megabytes and G/g for gigabytes.
 * All bracket must be closed!
+* Autoindex will only display the directory listing if specified index files won't be found/read in the specified directory

 ### Example